Nicolas Cage's Son Weston Heads Down the Aisle for the Third Time Marrying Hila Aronian

 This is Weston’s third marriage.
 He previously wed musician, Nikki Williams, in 2011, and then Danielle Cage in 2013, who is the mother of his two sons Lucian, 3, and Sorin, 2.

-The wedding is a great start to 2018 after a tough 2017 for Weston, who pled no contest to drink driving in August following a car chase earlier in the year.
+The wedding is a great start to 2018 after a tough 2017 for Weston, who pled no contest to drunk driving in August following a car chase earlier in the year.
 Weston has previously battled substance abuse but he is now sober.

 “It got to the point where people thought I was digging my grave,” Weston previously told PEOPLE about his journey to sobriety.
 “Lucian’s saved both of our lives, and we are very blessed to have him.
 It’s just a very joyous time right now.”